-2.3.3 Corporate and other documentation
+2.3.2 Corporate and other documentation

-The Application supporting corporate documentation, are submitted individually only by those Applicants who have passed complete evaluation of the Full Application in 2nd stage and are offered the Award Agreement.
+Additional supporting corporate documentation shall be submitted individually by applicants who have passed complete evaluation of the application and are offered the award agreement.
 In case the necessary documentation is not submitted within the required deadline, the Applicant will not be financed.